CalebNB/Project-3/README.md

 This project's aim has two phases...

-Phase 1 is to Install and Run an Open Source Project and reproduce their results
+Phase 1 INSTALL AND RUN AN OPEN SOURCE PROJECT AND REPRODUCE THEIR RESULTS

-The Word document Phae 1 Hellow World AWS EC F1 shows screen shots of the Hellow_world Custom Logic Synthesis and deployment with HDK and AWS EC@ F! instances.
+The Word document PhaSe 1 Hello World AWS EC F1 shows screen shots of the Hellow_world Custom Logic Synthesis and deployment with HDK and AWS EC@ F! instances.
 As described by https://github.com/aws/aws-fpga/blob/master/hdk/README.md

 The steps are as follows: